-2023 Contractor’s Statement Of Accessibility Compliance
+2024 Contractor’s Statement of Accessibility Compliance

 (to be completed and returned within seven (7) days of Pre-Construction Conference)

 I, or those under my direct supervision, are responsible for the construction of the project listed below according to the plans and specifications prepared by the Architect of Record.
 I understand that I am obligated to know the federal, state and local accessibility laws applicable to the below listed project and will build the project accordingly.